-After all, writing isn't just a straight line from total amateur to leading professional and then you're done.
+After all, writing isn't just a straight line from total amateur to leading professional.
 People at every stage of their writing journey should always be looking to improve.
 So although these copywriting tips may not turn you into a master copywriter overnight, maybe they can give you some food for thought and help you to improve.

 One final thing - we’ve organised these tips depending on the format.
 We think it's important to do that, because copywriting tips don't always apply to a blog in the same way they would to a landing page, for example.
 So you'll find the copywriting tips under three different subheadings - websites, blogs and emails.